nervosnetwork/docs.nervos.org/website/docs/labs/capsule-exec.md

 </details>

-## Write Always failure sub-script
+## Write always-failure sub-script

-Put the following codes into `contracts/always-failure/main.rs`.
+Put the following code into `contracts/always-failure/main.rs`.
 As you can see, the script always returns 42, which means that if the script is used as a lock script, the cell will never be unlocked.

 ```rs
 fn program_entry(_argc: u64, _argv: *const *const u8) -> i8 {